MoatLab/FEMU/docs/interop/vhost-user.rst

 virtqueue).
-However, it can't work when we process descriptors out-of-order because some entries which store the information of inflight descriptors in available ring (split virtqueue) or descriptor ring (packed virtqueue) might be overrided by new entries.
+However, it can't work when we process descriptors out-of-order because some entries which store the information of inflight descriptors in available ring (split virtqueue) or descriptor ring (packed virtqueue) might be overridden by new entries.
 To solve this problem, slave need to allocate an extra buffer to store this information of inflight descriptors and share it with master for persistent. ``VHOST_USER_GET_INFLIGHT_FD`` and